20 Irresistible Reasons to Fall in Love with Brittany

 Rich history

-With prehistoric sites and plenty of medieval palaces, Brittany has a rich history.
-There is a lot to learn about on your trip and I had fun finding out more about a place I know very little about before.
+With prehistoric sites and plenty of mediaeval palaces, Brittany has a rich history.
+There is a lot to learn about on your trip, and I had fun finding out more about a place I knew very little about before.

 Fougères 10th century castle